smart-data-models/dataModel.WaterDistributionManagementEPANET/Junction/doc/spec.md

     -   `demandPattern`: A sub-Relationship
     -   Optional

--   `base demande` : Baseline or average demand for the category.
+-   `baseDemand` : Baseline or average demand for the category.
 A sub-property of the Property `demandCategory`
     -   Attribute type: `Property`.
 Number
     -   Attribute unit: All units are accepted in [CEFACT](https://www.unece.org/cefact.html) code
     -   Attribute unit Example: `cubic metre per second`